Dissertation Prospectus Defense

 The Graduate School requires continuous registration of doctoral candidates (not including summers unless graduating in the summer).
 Leaves of absence are rarely granted by the Graduate School for students in candidacy.

-Dissertation committee members will work with the student in different ways; some will want to be involved in every stage of the writing, others will want to review the student’s work only after the supervisor has done so.
+Effective fall 2015, a minimum of 4 faculty must comprise a student's committee.
+3 of these must sit on the department's Graduate Studies Committee.
+Members will work with the student in different ways; some will want to be involved with every stage of writing, others will want to review the student’s work only after the supervisor has done so.
 Students should establish expectations early and stay in touch with committee members on a regular basis.

 Students who remain in regular contact with their committee members will be well prepared for the dissertation defense and have a good idea about the likely result of the defense.